 *Address: Grote Markt 17, Haarlem

-Built back in the 13th Century, Hoofdwacht is the oldest building in Haarlem.
-When it was first built it was used as a city hall.
+Built back in the 13th century, Hoofdwacht is the oldest building in Haarlem.
+When it was first built, it was used as a city hall.
 It had several purposes afterwards.
-It was a printing shop (perhaps, that’s why a statue of Laurens Janszoon Coster is right in front of it), a home to some noble families, headquarters of the civic guards, even a jail at one point etc.
+It was a printing shop (perhaps, that’s why a statue of Laurens Janszoon Coster is right in front of it), home to some noble families, headquarters of the civic guards, even a jail at one point etc.

 #7 – Vleeshal

 *Address: Grote Markt 16, 2011 RD Haarlem

 Built at the beginning of the 17th Century, Vleeshal was the only place in Haarlem where fresh meat could be sold during the 17th and 18th century.
 Haarlem’s Archaeological Museum and the ‘Hal’ building of the Frans Hals Museum are located in it today.

 *Address: Leidsevaart 146, 2014 HE Haarlem

 Saint Bavo Cathedral is located a bit outside the city center, but only 15 minutes walk from the main square.
 It is a Catholic church and its construction was finished in 1930.
 It was built by Joseph Cuypers, son of Pierre Cuypers, who designed Amsterdam’s Rijksmuseum and its central train station.
 There is a small museum within the cathedral where you can see some artefacts from Haarlem’s Catholic past.